You're here: Home > Types

 AU Army Haf The Haflinger which was made for the Australian Army.

-ID Army Haf The Haflinger in service with the Indonesian Army.
+ID Military Haf The Haflinger in service with the Indonesian Military.

 UK RHD Haf The Haflinger made for the UK market with RHD.